 Football Index is an innovative platform that allows fans to become traders on a football stock market, using their knowledge of the game to make money.
-This overview explains how it works, including Football Index referral code information, sign-up details and tips and advice.
+This overview explains how it works, includes Football Index referral code information, sign-up details, tips and advice.

 Please note that, unlike matched betting, Football Index is gambling.